 If it turns out there is a mistake in the report, you can ask the company that provided the report to correct the error and to supply the employer with a corrected report.
 You should also inform the employer of the mistake.

 Contact an Employee Rights Lawyer in Florida

 If you have questions about employee rights and background checks, or think that your background check has been wrongfully obtained, you may have a potential claim under the Fair Credit and Reporting Act.
-An experienced Florida employee rights attorney can assist you.
-Contact Scott Wagner and Associates, P.A. today for more information.
+An experienced Florida employee rights lawyer can assist you.
+Contact Scott Law Team today for more information.